Can You Make Concrete Without Gravel?

 DIY Fine Aggregate Concrete

-You can always try this construction project at home, which is straightforward.
-Here is the list of those components you will need for this project, and then further on, you will see the details about how you can mix up what product in which quantity to apply.
+You can always try this straightforward construction project at home.
+Here is the list of the components you will need for this project, and then you will see the details about how you can mix up what product to apply in which quantity.

 • Fine sand